 Deputy Director (Vacant - See the job brochure.)

 The deputy director oversees administrative services for budget, finance, human resources, special projects, and technology, responsible for the department's customer service delivery and special event planning throughout the city.

 Charles Jackson, Division Manager, 336-373-7619

-The division is responsible for providing a wide variety of recreational programs, services, and facilities which enhance quality of life and individual and community well being.
-Facilities managed and programmed by this division include: 11 community recreation centers; three watershed parks (lakes); four public swimming pools; 66 tennis courts; 92 athletic fields; the City Arts Drama and Music Centers; Caldcleugh Multicultural Arts Center; Greensboro Cultural Center; Smith Senior Center; Greensboro Sportsplex; Simkins Indoor Sports Pavilion; Gillespie Golf Course; Carolyn Allen Park; and Bryan Park.
-Specialized programs offered by this area include athletic leagues, fitness and wellness classes, outdoor adventure and environmental education programs, senior citizen programs, therapeutic recreation, inclusion services, and special events.
-Athletic turf maintenance and Bryan Park soccer complex maintenance are also handled by this area.
+The division is responsible for providing a variety of recreational programs, services, and facilities which enhance quality of life and community well being.
+Facilities managed and programmed by this division include: 11 community recreation centers; 3 watershed parks (lakes); 4 public swimming pools; 66 tennis courts; 92 athletic fields; City Arts and Events; Greensboro Cultural Center; Smith Senior Center; Greensboro Sportsplex; Simkins Indoor Sports Pavilion; Gillespie Golf Course; Carolyn Allen Park; athletic turf; and Bryan Park soccer complex.
+Specialized programs offered include athletic leagues, fitness and wellness classes, outdoor adventure and environmental education, senior programs, therapeutic recreation, and inclusion services.
 Facilities within this division generate over $70 million in annual economic impact for Greensboro.

 Planning and Project Management

 Shawna Tillery, Division Manager, 336-373-7808